-The American University in Cairo has two categories of fellowships: institutional and sponsored.
+The American University in Cairo (AUC) has two categories of fellowships: institutional and sponsored.
 Institutional fellowships are funded by the University while sponsored fellowships are from private endowments and donors.

 Fellowships are highly competitive awards.
-They are open to new students and may also be available to continuing graduate students who display superior performance in their academic endeavours, depending on the availability of allocated funds for a given fellowship award.
+They are open to new students and may also be available to continuing graduate students who display superior performance in their academic endeavors, depending on the availability of allocated funds for a given fellowship award.

 While both types of fellowships recognize high achieving applicants, the University considers financial need as well as academic merit.
 Preference is given to those who wish to pursue full-time study in a graduate program at AUC.